-As per the guidance in Part 4 of Keeping Children Safe in Education 2023, our Academy recognises two levels of concerns:
+As per the guidance in Part 4 of the most recent version of Keeping Children Safe in Education, our Academy recognises two levels of concerns:

 - Allegations that meet the harms threshold further details outlined in our Managing Allegations policy - 2.
 Allegation/concerns that do not meet the harms threshold referred to as 'low-level concerns'.
 Our staff Code of Conduct policy outlines our expectations of staff and how they should behave.